 The Pre-AP Program is a program offered to schools by College Board.
 Pre-AP courses deliver grade-level appropriate instruction through focused course frameworks, instructional resources, classroom assessments for learning, and collaborative educator workshops.
 They are designed to support all students across varying levels of abilities.
 They are not honors or advanced courses.
 The Program components provide educators and their students the space and time for deep engagement with content.

 Participating schools receive an official Pre-AP designation for each course and the opportunity to bring engaging, meaningful, foundational coursework to all their students across varying levels of abilities.
 This designation signals consistent high standards in focused courses that help build, strengthen, and reinforce students’ content knowledge and critical thinking skills.

-The Pre-AP Program launched in the 2018-2019 school year with eight courses.
+The Pre-AP Program launched in the 2018-19 school year with eight courses.
 Three additional courses launched as part of the 2020-21 academic year.
 In 2022, the Pre-AP Algebra 2 course will be available for the 2022-23 academic year.